mawfia/SWE-681-Programming-Assignment/README.md

 UPDATES:
 --------------------
-As of 10 Nov the following features are fully functional in the staging environment:
+As of 8 Dec the following features are fully functional in the staging environment:
 <ul>
   <li>User account CRUD - CR 100%, (No current plan for update or delete).</li>
   <li>Bicycle listing CRUD - CRU 100%, (Delete is forthcoming).</li>